gz/autoperf/README.md

 # autoperf

-autoperf vastly simplifies the instrumentation of programs with performance counters on Intel machines.
+autoperf simplifies the instrumentation of programs with performance counters on Intel machines.
 Rather than trying to learn how to measure every event and manually programming event values in counter registers or perf, you can use autoperf which will repeatedly run your program until it has measured